-“Due to rising cases of COVID-19, schools in Delhi will remain closed for all classes till further orders,” Delhi Chief Minister Arvind Kejriwal tweeted.
+“Due to rising cases of COVID-19, schools in Delhi will remain closed for all classes till further orders,” Kejriwal tweeted.

-The AAP dispensation had last week announced that students of any class will not be called to school in the new academic session.
+The Delhi government had last week announced that students of any classes will not be called to school in the new academic session.

-However, Class 10 and Class 12 students who have to appear in board exams in May-June were going to school with the consent of their parents for preparations as well as practical exams.
+However, Class 10 and Class 12 students who are due to appear in board exams in May-June were going to school with consent of their parents.

-Delhi recorded 8,521 fresh COVID-19 cases on Friday, the highest single-day surge since November 11 last year, while 39 more people died due to the infection, taking the death toll to 11,196, according to the city health department.
+Delhi had recorded 7,437 COVID-19 cases on Thursday, the highest single-day surge this year, while 24 more people had died due to the coronavirus infection, taking the death toll to 11,157.
+PTI